 - Week 2-3: After some more articles we’re seeing that this new application is becoming something really worthwhile to cover.
-It’s a n application that is probably here to stay for the upcoming months and might have impact on our search traffic.
+It’s an application that is probably here to stay for the upcoming months and might have an impact on our search traffic.
 Based out of the topics that we see rise up in Google Analytics.

 What kind of results can you expect?

 You never know!
 It really depends, someday you might be able to rank for a couple of hours in Google Indonesia for these keywords and that will bring you all the traffic you might be looking for and the other months you might be waiting for some traffic to appear in your Google Analytics or the web analytics tool of your choice.
 But most of all we see that we benefit most from early adopting new technologies.
 The AMP project that is something that is doing really well for us, but on the opposite side is Google News something that we’re performing in terribly (hello Google if you’re reading this, contact us ;)).

 What can you do to make this happen?